zzhang624/OMP-Structure-Sequence/README.md

 Here are the source codes for the article [Inward-facing glycine residues create sharp turns in β-barrel membrane proteins](https://www.sciencedirect.com/science/article/pii/S0005273621001127).

+## Shape calculation ()
+For each OmpX variant, an ellipse is fit to the x and y coordinates of the β-barrel Cα atoms, which are flattened onto the z=0 plane, using the cv2 python library and cv2.fitEllipse function.
+We extract the semi-major (a) and semi-minor (b) axes from these ellipses and define the ratio of b to a as the shape of the fitted β-barrel.
+Thus, the shape value will fall between 0 and 1, with a perfect circle giving a shape value of 1 and a flattened ellipse giving a shape value close to zero.

 ## Results

 To investigate how the shape of OmpX β-barrels changes with an increasing number of β-strands, we tracked the shape of OmpX variants during equilibrium simulations.
 The calculated shapes are consistent with our initial observations; the variants with 8, 10, 12 and 14 β-strands maintain a high shape value while that of the 16-stranded variant drops significantly.
 The shapes of OmpX variants with 10, 12 and 14 strands are about 0.8 as calculated from 3-μs equilibrium simulations, suggesting that they are close to a circle.
 The shapes of WT OmpX (8-stranded) are relatively low with a value of about 0.6.
 However, the shapes of variants with 16 strands are about 0.3, demonstrating that these OmpX variants adopt a nearly flat shape.